Speed Racer: Other appearances

-Sequences from the original TV show were used for the entirety of Ghostface Killah's music video for "Daytona 500."
+Sequences from the original TV show were used for the entirety of Ghostface Killah's music video for "Daytona 500".

 Merchandise

 Toys

 The first major toy line of Speed Racer was developed in 1992 by Pangea Corporation for Ace Novelty Toy Company.
 Products focused on both the classic Speed Racer anime program from Tatsunoko, plus a whole new line based on the Fred Wolf series, The New Adventures of Speed Racer.
 Lego released new Speed Racer construction sets to coincide with the release of the Speed Racer film.
 These include a 242 piece Speed and Snake Oiler set, a 237 piece Racer X and Taejo Togokhan set, a 367 piece Racer X and Cruncher Block set, and a 595 piece Grand Prix set, which includes Trixie, Pops, Speed, Spritle, Chim-Chim, 2 racers, and a racing announcer.
 Mattel had the master toy license for the 2008 Speed Racer film, including action figures, related vehicles, and accessories.
 Mattel's Hot Wheels division produced miniature replicas of the Mach 5 called the Second Wind, and their Barbie Collector division released a collector doll set featuring Trixie and Speed as they appeared in the film.
 Also, a Mattel product called UB FunKeys got a new patch, which included a Speed Racer zone.

 Jada Toys held the rights to produce die-cast replicas of the Mach 5 from the original animated series.

 Playing Mantis released a wide range of the Speed Racer die-cast miniatures, including replicas of the villains' cars and mini-dioramas under their "Johnny Lightning" line.
 A limited-edition release of the Mach Four from the Wildstorm comic series remains one of the hardest-to-find collectibles to this day.
-In 1998 Playing Mantis acquired the rights to the "Captain Action" action figure line, a vintage line about a crusading adventurer who disguises himself as famous super-heroes.
+In 1998, Playing Mantis acquired the rights to the "Captain Action" action figure line, a vintage line about a crusading adventurer who disguises himself as famous superheroes.
 Playing Mantis had planned to produce new costumes of Speed Racer, Racer X, and Captain Terror for the revamp of the line, but they were never produced.
 Control art for the Speed Racer costume appears on the packaging of some figures, and pictures of the prototypes are available online.